wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

     The other icons are as follows:

-        * Settings: The gear icon allows you to change Hive settings, such as setting `hive.execution.engine` or Tez parameters.
+    * **Settings**: The gear icon allows you to change Hive settings, such as setting `hive.execution.engine` or Tez parameters.
-        * Tez: Displays the Directed Acyclic Graph (DAG) that Tez used to perform the query.
+    * **Tez**: Displays the Directed Acyclic Graph (DAG) that Tez used to perform the query.
 If you want to view the DAG for queries you've ran in the past, use the __Tez View__ instead.
-        * Notifications: Displays notifications, such as "Query has been submitted" or if an error occurs when running a query.
+    * **Notifications**: Displays notifications, such as "Query has been submitted" or if an error occurs when running a query.

 5. Select the __SQL__ icon to switch back to the Query Editor, then create a new worksheet and enter the following query: